suchsoak/Shell_Script_Linux/README.md

 ```

 > [!Note]
-> You need install lsb-release for work, see in requeriments.txt
+> You need install lsb-release for work, see in requirements.txt

 ## Docker